 Prices drop substantially in many countries though, even ones that use the U.S. dollar like Ecuador and Panama.
 If you think about it, $40 times 30 days is $1,200—less than what a lot of urban couples in the USA or Europe spend on rent.
 Plus in this case you’ve got no utility bills and you don’t ever have to vacuum the carpet, empty the trash, or wash the sheets.

-Here’s where you can bunk down for the night for $40 or less double in Mexico, Central America, and South America, with at least one example to check out in each destination to get an idea what to expect.
+Here’s where you can bunk down for the night for $40 or less double at a decent hotel in Mexico, Central America, and South America, with at least one example to check out in each destination to get an idea what to expect.

 There are some cheap destination omissions though.
 I’ve left out the capital cities where you don’t really want to stick around, like Guatemala City, Managua, San Salvador, and Tegucigalpa.
 I also left out the ones that don’t get many visitors, like Asuncion and Cayenne.